python-lapidary/lapidary/docs/usage/operation.md

 !!! note

-    When writing model type for the exception response, you can't use`pydantic.BaseModel`, since it's incompatible with `Exception` for multiple inheritance.

-    Instead write a plain class or a `dataclass`.
+    When creating a response model to be raised as an exception, it cannot derive from both pydantic.BaseModel and Exception due to inheritance conflicts.
+Opt for a straightforward class or a dataclass.

 !!! note

-    Just like when writing normal python functions, there's no need to add exception types to the return type annotation.
+    Exception types mapped to responses in the Responses annotation should not be included in the method's return type hint.
+They are exclusively declared within the Responses framework for appropriate processing.